Vassh007/MSSE640_Assignment1_UnitTesting/README.md

 ### Clarity of Test Cases:
 -	14. For every test case you created, did you write down what output you expected from the program?
 Example: Side A: 3, Side B: 4, Side C: 5 → Scalene
 Thus, the function ensures the validity of the sides by checking conditions such as negative or zero-length sides and violations of the triangle inequality theorem.
-Additionally, I implemented the `main` method as a console-based driver to prompt users to sequentially input three integer values for triangles.
+Additionally, We implemented the `main` method as a console-based driver to prompt users to sequentially input three integer values for triangles.
 The method utilizes Java's `Scanner` object (`Scanner sc = new Scanner(System.in)`), allowing user interaction via the console.
 This ensures that users can enter integers representing the lengths of the triangle sides one by one until the console outputs a message such as "The triangle is scalene" (or isosceles/equilateral), or an error message if the inputs are invalid.
 ```Java
 System.out.println("The triangle is: " + result);
 ```
-I separated the classification logic from the user interaction logic to enable robust and automated unit testing.
+We separated the classification logic from the user interaction logic to enable robust and automated unit testing.
 This way, the triangle classification method `(identifyTriangle(a, b, c))` can be called directly from an automated test case without requiring an interactive prompt, significantly simplifying the testing process.
-Additionally, I used JUnit 5 for comprehensive testing.
+Additionally, We used JUnit 5 for comprehensive testing.
 The test cases are designed to validate both typical and edge cases explicitly.
 The classification result—whether the triangle is Equilateral, Isosceles, Scalene, or Invalid—is displayed directly on the console with the command `System.out.println("The triangle is: " + result);`.
 Importantly, the test cases do not rely on external data for input or output.

 ## Table of Example Test Data